Student wearing a stethoscope smiles with several people wearing scrubs in the background.

 Program Pathways

-The other way is the apprenticeship program, which meets Monday – Friday for eight hours daily, either in class or in a clinical setting.
-For more information on this process, please visit the Cox Health Medical Assistant Apprenticeship job listing.
+For more information on this program, please visit the Cox Health Medical Assistant Apprenticeship job listing.
 Students in the apprenticeship program are employees of CoxHealth.

 Training Options